missionpinball/mpf-docs/modes/index.rst

 modes (that you can use outright or customize), and you can create your own modes as needed.

 How modes work in MPF
 ---------------------

 To add a mode to your MPF machine configuration, you create a folder called *modes* in your machine's folder.
 Then inside there, you create subfolders for each mode in your machine, like this.

+.. todo:
+   Add image

-(Note that if you want to run custom Python code from a mode, you also have to put a blank file called ``__init__.py`` in your modes folder.
-That's two underscores before and after "init".
-More on that later.): In your game, you might have dozens (or even hundreds) of mode folders.
+In your game, you might have dozens (or even hundreds) of mode folders.
 Each of your modes folders is almost like a mini-MPF configuration that's only active during that mode.
 You can have subfolders in each mode folder for game assets, config files, and code that only apply to that mode, like this:

 Each of a mode's subfolders follows the same structure as your machine folder in general.
 The *config* folder holds YAML configuration files, the *shows* folder